-Vinodini Murugesan is the Executive Director of English Language Programs at Brandeis University and serves the department as its academic specialist.
-She holds a Bachelor of Education, with honors, in Teaching English as a Second Language from Exeter University in the U.K., a Master of Arts in English literature from the University of Malaya, and a joint MA in English literature and women's and gender studies from Brandeis University.
+Vinodini Murugesan is the executive director of English Language Programs at Brandeis University and serves the department as its academic specialist.
+She holds a Bachelor of Education, with honors, in teaching English as a second language from Exeter University in the United Kingdom, an MA in English literature from the University of Malaya, and a joint MA in English literature and women's and gender studies from Brandeis University.
 She is currently completing a PhD dissertation in English at Brandeis.

 Murugesan organizes and oversees the office of English Language Programs, including the Gateway Scholars Program.
 She designed the academic model for the Gateway program and created the accessory programs that support it.
 She also supervises the talented group of staff, instructors and academic tutors that work with English Language Programs.

 Murugesan has extensive international experience in the field of education as academic theory, government policy and commercial enterprise.
 She worked for the Ministry of Education in Malaysia as a teacher educator to research, plan and conduct teacher education programs.
 She has designed various teacher education programs based on language acquisition theory as well as the practical reality of language-learner situations in various places.
 She has also worked with international publishers as an education specialist, writer/editor and marketing consultant, and has co-authored several ELT resource books.

 Scott Moore is associate director for English Language Programs.
 He received BA and MA degrees from California State University, Chico, and earned a PhD in English from Brandeis in August 2013.
 Dr. Moore also serves as senior analytical writing specialist for ELP.
 He is TESOL-certified and has received training in writing pedagogy from both CSU and Brandeis.